kodecocodes/swift-style-guide/README.markdown

 - it does not throw
 - it returns a simple property
 - it doesn’t have a side effect or a verb in its name
 - it’s O(1), that is, it doesn’t incur a significant cost.
-In your example it will be O(n).
 - it is idempotent.
 Multiple identical invocations return the same value or set the object to the same state.

 Irrelevant reasons to prefer a variable over a function